Two Blue Dyes with Very Different Trajectories

 The key difference is where each compound went from there.
 Methylene blue continued to accumulate clinical evidence and found new roles in neuroscience, oncology research, and mitochondrial medicine.
 Gentian violet largely stayed in its original lane — and eventually ran into safety concerns that limited even that use.

-Also, methylene blue cycles between its oxidised and reduced states, acting as a self-renewing antioxidant that neutralises reactive oxygen species at the mitochondrial level.
-It also inhibits monoamine oxidase (MAO) at low doses, slowing the breakdown of serotonin, norepinephrine, and dopamine — contributing to its reported effects on mood and cognition.
+Methylene blue also cycles between its oxidised and reduced states, acting as a self-renewing antioxidant that neutralises reactive oxygen species at the mitochondrial level.
+It additionally inhibits monoamine oxidase (MAO) at low doses, slowing the breakdown of serotonin, norepinephrine, and dopamine — contributing to its reported effects on mood and cognition.

 Gentian violet works through a different and much simpler process.
 It disrupts microbial cell membranes and inhibits certain enzyme systems in fungi and bacteria.
 It does not enter the mitochondrial electron transport chain, does not cycle between redox states, and has no known nootropic or mitochondrial-support properties.
 Its utility is limited to surface-level antimicrobial action.